Ladder99/ladder99/docs/pages/about.md

 ## License

-The Ladder99 pipeline is released under the MIT License.
+Ladder99 Community Edition is released under the Apache 2.0 License.